A Heavy Blow to One of America's Most Controversial School Boards

 Sarah Reckhow, an associate professor of political science at Michigan State University who has researched school-board elections, said that these sorts of lawsuits have become very common in recent decades, in part thanks to the Voting Rights Act.
 One recent example is in Ferguson, Missouri, where the ACLU won a lawsuit challenging the at-large voting structure of the district’s school board, which it argued deprived black community members of the opportunity to effectively elect representation.
 While ward systems have become common in urban districts in the past few decades, Reckhow added, anecdotal evidence suggests that pushes to introduce these systems are becoming increasingly common in diversifying suburban districts.

 An East Ramapo Central spokesperson, Patricia Lynch, declined to comment specifically on the lawsuit, noting the body’s lawyers still need to review the latest complaint.
-She emphasized, however, that any change in the voting structure would require that New York State pass legislation given that the state determines election law, though the NYCLU’s Grossman suggested that districts now have the authority to create wards.
-A bill, introduced this year to allow districts to establish election wards, passed in both houses of the state legislature and is awaiting action from Governor Cuomo.
+She emphasized, however, that any change in the voting structure would require that New York State pass legislation given that the state determines election law.
+New York State School Boards Association officials suggested, though, that the federal court could potentially compel the district to adopt a ward system if the lawsuit is successful.
+A bill, introduced this year to allow districts to establish election wards, passed in both houses of the New York State legislature and is awaiting action from Governor Cuomo.

 To the plaintiffs in the NYCLU’s case, the clearest solution to the district’s turmoil is to abandon the current voting structure.
 “We need people on the board with a vested interest in what is best for our public-school children,” said Eric Goodwin, a plaintiff in the case and a public-school parent.
 “That’s the only way that students like my son will be given the tools they need to succeed.”